DJrizzley/literature/novels/moby_dick.md

 simple child’s play.

-CHAPTER 104.
-The Fossil Whale.
+# CHAPTER 104.
+The Fossil Whale

 From his mighty bulk the whale affords a most congenial theme whereon to enlarge, amplify, and generally expatiate.
 Would you, you could not